The best summer camps in Maine, United States

 About summer camp in Maine

-What's the weather like during camp season?
+What’s the weather like for camps in Maine?

 How long does the season run?